The Best Places to Buy Fiji Souvenirs

 - Vanua Clay, Meigunyah Road, Nadi, Viti Levu

-Fijian Clothing & Fashion
+Fijian Clothing and Fashion

 Blend in with the locals or take some amazing fashion pieces home to remind you of the good times in paradise.
 Fijian fashion mainly consists of sarongs, locally known as sulus, bright blue Bula! shirts and a traditional tapa or masi cloth.